section-engineering-education/engineering-education/content/articles/summarize-text-using-sbert-and-flask/index.md

 ### Prerequisites
 To follow along with this tutorial, the reader must have the following:
-- Have a basic knowledge of Python programming language.
-(Here, we will use a Python version greater than 3)
+- Basic knowledge of Python programming language.
+Here, we will use a Python version greater than 3.
-- Have an IDE installed, preferably [VS Code](https://code.visualstudio.com/).
+- An IDE installed, preferably [VS Code](https://code.visualstudio.com/).

 ### Build a flask web app
 Sentence-BERT (SBERT), a siamese and triplet network-based variant of the BERT model is capable of deriving semantically meaningful sentence embeddings.

 With SBERT, BERT got the additional capability to compare massive sets for semantic similarities, groups, and retrieve information via semantic search.

 BERT established new benchmarks for performance on a variety of sentence categorization and pairwise regression problems.